315 S 4th Street E, Suite 203

 Our Yellowstone Staff

-	Rachel Garwin, winter program supervisor
+Rachel Garwin, program manager

-	Adam Bavier, recruitment coordinator
+Adam Bavier, recruitment and education coordinator

 After 4 years and many thousands of miles as a field instructor for the Yellowstone program, in 2017 Adam joined the Yellowstone team full time to help recruit, enroll and lead local teeangers on conservation courses in the GYE.
 Adam finds peace and deep meaning in learning with Montana, Wyoming, and Idaho students in the field, and is never more engaged than when exploring the landscape with these kids.
 He is a graduate student in science education at Montana State University and a year round resident of Missoula (except when in the field in Yellowstone).
 His favorite thing to do outside is to try something new and difficult.

 Stephanie hails from Lansing, Michigan, but has lived all over the country before landing in Missoula, Montana.
 Stephanie's belief in the vital role of experiential learning on youth development stems from her previous experience in environmental education and working on field research crews after graduating from Randolph College in Virginia.
 Her varied field research and conservation work background has given her wide experience with gear organization and repair, menu planning, and how to keep calm in the face of many simultaneous demands -- all important skills for the Yellowstone Program logistics coordinator!
 Stephanie enjoys being outside as much as possible, which can look like backpacking, birding, or camping with her adventure cat, Ziggy Stardust.